probot/github-app/README.md

 });
 ```

 Also you can pass single parameter to `asApp` method — life time of JWT, in seconds.
 By default it is one minute.
+Note that [maximum allowed by GitHub value](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app) is 10 minutes.